annagaby/ag-website/content/authors/admin/_index.md

 title: Anna Gabriela Calle
 ---

 Hi everyone!
 My name is Anna.
-I am a Research Assistant for the [Galapagos Verde 2050 Project](http://www.galapagosverde2050.com/).
-I work restoring degraded ecosystems in 7 different islands of the Galapagos.
-I spend most of my time studying endangered plant species, collecting field data, and conducting germination experiments.
+I am an environmental scientist and conservationist dedicated to preserving and restoring delicate ecosystems.
+I currently work as a Junior Researcher for the [Galapagos Verde 2050 Program](http://www.galapagosverde2050.com/), conducting applied research on ecological restoration across seven islands of the Galapagos.
+You can often find me in the field planting or monitoring native and endemic seedlings; in the office writing or analyzing data; or in the laboratory conducting germination trials.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/6-11-21_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.